Coverage

 • Glass replacement on most policies, often with a separate lower deductible or a zero-deductible endorsement

-• Towing and recovery after a covered loss, up to a stated sub-limit (typically $1,000 to $5,000)
+• Towing and recovery after a covered loss, typically $10,000 to $25,000 or greater

 Common Exclusions